 I'm out back of the bar with the drummer and the guitarist from the headliners, some up-and-coming locals named The Meatles (pronounced like Beatles).
-They had just launched their debut EP called “Beat The Meatles, and were busy trying to tour the hell out of it.
+They had just launched their debut EP called Beat The Meatles, and were busy trying to tour the hell out of it.
 Even though I wasn't happy about playing as openers, I couldn't complain about how the show went, since the place packed up with people here to see these young kids.

 The Meatles' drummer has weed, and the three of us stand between the vans behind the bar sharing a spliff.
 We're chatting about the tour they're on, and the tour we're on, and all things musical in nature.
 The two of them kind of talk to me like I'm a hundred years old, which bothers me, because I'm not yet forty, but I guess that's probably twice as old as they are right?
 So because I've got some wrinkles they figure I've seen it all, and they ask me a lot of questions.